 One way managers or HR can help is to set core hours employees need to be available.
 Encourage colleagues not to contact others outside this time, unless urgent.
 Employees can help by switching off notifications on their phones or laptops.

 Digital wellbeing is also negatively impacted when employees are inundated with communications.
 Emails are one of the primary offenders.
-Not only does it impact productivity, but over two-thirds of workers struggle to get their work done because of the number of communications received, it causes unnecessary work stress.
+Not only does it impact productivity, taking people out of their focus mode, but over two-thirds of workers struggle to get their work done because of the number of communications received, which causes unnecessary work stress.

 On average employees spend 18% of their day on digital communications, mostly email.
 Not all of these communications are important, encourage employees to respect each other’s time by limiting non-essential communication.